DooMdf/Codiad-Storm-Theme/README.md

 - Minimalistic theme.
 - Plugins should work fine, little graphic bugs may occur.
 - New favicon for Codiad.
+- Support for Codiad pull #559 sidebars width will be auto detected.

 ### Preview:
-full:
 <img src="http://i43.tinypic.com/54pol.jpg" border="0" alt="Image and video hosting by TinyPic">

 updated file manager list view:
 <img src="http://i44.tinypic.com/124g7md.png" border="0" alt="http://i40.tinypic.com/x6jsj7.jpg">

 ### Install Instructions
+Download this repository and extract it to Codiad theme folder.
+Currently waiting for pull request, if it will be added to Codiad, all the steps below will be unnecessary as it will autodetect the width.

-Download this repository and extract it to Codaid theme folder. copy files there and when you login click on 'more' button and select this theme.
+copy files there and when you login click on 'more' button and select this theme.
 #####This Theme require little core modification:
 ######inside js folder: